-Joseph G. Lauber is a licensed attorney in both Missouri and Kansas.
-From the Lauber Municipal Law, LLC, office in Lee’s Summit, Missouri, Joe is just minutes away from your city hall or special taxing district offices in Jackson County, Cass County, Bates County, Johnson County, Henry County, Lafayette County, Ray County, Clay County, and Platte County in Missouri; and Johnson County, Miami County, Wyandotte County, Douglas County, and Franklin County in Kansas.
+From the Lauber Municipal Law, LLC, office in Lee’s Summit, Missouri, our attorneys are mere minutes away from your city hall or special taxing district offices in Jackson County, Cass County, Bates County, Johnson County, Henry County, Lafayette County, Ray County, Clay County, and Platte County in Missouri; and Johnson County, Miami County, Wyandotte County, Douglas County, and Franklin County in Kansas.

 A couple of years ago, I found myself in a small city’s board of aldermen meeting where the city clerk (who serves as the de facto finance director, city administrator, and chief cook and bottle-washer) was summarizing the city’s proposed budget for the upcoming fiscal year…

 On more than one occasion, you may have found yourself visiting or even just travelling through a small town or urban enclave that impressed you as an idyllic scene of true Americana right here in the heartland…

 Missouri is home to approximately 130 wineries and approximately 88 breweries.
 In fact, a 2013 study published by the Mercatus Center at George Mason University ranked Missouri third in the nation in alcohol freedom, noting Missouri’s “alcohol regime is one of the least restrictive in the United States, with no blue laws and taxes well below average.”